-Constructive dismissal occurs where the employer does not dismiss the employee, but the employee resigns and can show that they were entitled to do so by virtue of the employer's unlawful conduct.
-In order to win a claim of constructive dismissal, the employee must be able to satisfy the employment tribunal that the employer acted in breach of a fundamental term of their contract of employment, that they did not accept the breach of contract and that they resigned because of the breach.
+Constructive dismissal occurs when the employee resigns, usually with immediate effect, and can show that they were entitled to do so as a direct result of the employer's unlawful conduct.
+In order to win a claim of constructive dismissal the employee must be able to satisfy an employment tribunal not only that the employer acted in breach of a fundamental term of their contract of employment, but also that they did not accept the breach and that they resigned because of it.

 To discuss your situation, please call me today on 01892 538762 or 07900 695142.